kubev2v/forklift-operator/docs/development.md

 * Create and make changes in your operator branch
 * Build and push your changes to your Quay org
-* Deploy from a custom catalogsource and validate changes
+* Deploy from a development catalogsource and validate changes
 * Commit changes and submit PR to forklift-operator repo

-**Note**: Please use forks when submitting your PR, we want to avoid rogue branches in base repo
+**Note**: Please use forks when submitting your PR, we want to avoid rogue branches in base repo.

 ## How do I push and test my Forklift operator changes?